60dimension/IELTS-Vocabularies/Vocabulary04.md

 There was a spectacular sunrise yesterday.

-The boy was wearing a rubber-soled shoes.
+The boy was wearing rubber-soled shoes.

 Additional cream would make it too rich.

-The builders ran out of the materials.
+The builders ran out of materials.

 If the company were to relocate, most employees would move.